cewing/training.python_web/resources/common/zodb-install-instructions.rst

   Express Library for Visual Studio 2008, and (2) Microsoft SQL Server 2005 Express Edition (x86).

-The above will work for 32-bit windows.
-If you are stuck with 64-bit, try using the instructions on this wiki:
+The above will work for 32-bit Windows.
+If you are using 64-bit Windwos, try using the instructions on this wiki:

     http://wiki.cython.org/64BitCythonExtensionsOnWindows

+I have yet to hear of anyone getting Python or C-extensions running on Windows 8 without a titanic struggle.

 Virtualenv